coldbox-modules/cbsecurity/readme.md

 ### Authorization Context

-You can also give the annotation some value, which can be anything you like: A list of roles, a role, a list of permissions, metadata, etc.  Whatever it is, this is the **authorization context** and the user validator must be able to not only authenticate but authorize the context or an invalid authorization will occurr.
+You can also give the annotation some value, which can be anything you like: A list of roles, a role, a list of permissions, metadata, etc.  Whatever it is, this is the **authorization context** and the security validator must be able to not only authenticate but authorize the context or an invalid authorization will occurr.

 ```js
 // Secure this handler